 Pomegranate Mousse Brownies

-If you have been reading my blog for a while, you probably know that my grandfather passed away of breast cancer a few months ago.
-He was an avid dessert lover, and I wanted to create a pink dessert for Breast Cancer Awareness Month to honor his memory.
+If you have been reading my blog for a while, you probably know that my grandfather passed away of breast cancer.
+He was an avid dessert lover, so I wanted to create a pink dessert for Breast Cancer Awareness Month to honor his memory.
 I am sure he would’ve loved these Pomegranate Mousse Brownies that are sweet and chocolaty.
-I think that any family that was touched by cancer is a survivor, it’s a very hard road emotionally and physically for all people involved.
+Any family that was touched by cancer is a survivor.
+It’s a very hard road emotionally, and physically for all people involved.

-I love how easy the Pomegranate Mousse Brownies are to make.
-I baked mine in a round springform pan, to give them the look of a cake, but you can bake them in a brownie pan, and cut them into bars, whatever you prefer.
-I know its probably too early to talk about Christmas, but maybe it isn’t, can you just imagine how festive these Pomegranate Mousse Brownies would look on your dessert table!
+The Pomegranate Mousse Brownies are very easy to make.
+I baked mine in a round spring form pan, to give them the look of a cake.
+However, you can bake them in a brownie pan, and cut them into bars, whatever you prefer.
+It’s probably too early to talk about Christmas, but can you imagine how festive these Pomegranate Mousse Brownies would look on your dessert table?!

 Tools/Ingredients I used to make these Pomegranate Mousse Brownies:

 - Non Stick Baking Pan – I use it for many recipes, brownies, fudge and blondies, the quality is great and it will last you a long time